ReadingEssayGeneration/Reading-Essay-Generation/README.md

 We fine-tune the GPT-2 model with our reading essay dataset in *gpt2_finetune.py*.

 Due to the confidentiality of educational resources, we are not able to publicly offer the access to the dataset.
-Nonetheless, our fine-tuned gpt-2 model is provided in the [link]().
-Please download the model and save it in a folder `\model\`.
+Nonetheless, our fine-tuned GPT-2 model is provided in [Google Drive](https://drive.google.com/drive/folders/1_fqua3n-axGPAUPjbL-0sisNbq0dMDd2?usp=sharing).
+Please download the folder containing the model and move it to `\model\`.

 ## Optimal Hyper-parameters in PPLM